 - Cut each half-moon into four pieces and serve with dollops of Greek Yogurt, plus a sprinkle more cilantro.
 They will go fast!

 Note: This recipe first appeared in America’s Test Kitchen The Best Mexican Recipes.
-My adjustments, reflected in the recipe above, were to reduce the oil and cheese, and use Greek Yogurt vs Mexican Crema as a topping.
+My adjustments were to reduce the oil and cheese, and use Greek Yogurt vs Mexican Crema as a topping.